 22nd Street and Tenth Avenue

-Colloquially known as Seal Park, we love this spot for the many benches, and the play area covered by trees.
+Colloquially known as Seal Park, we love this spot for the many benches and front area covered by a tree canopy overhead.
 The sprinklers keep kids entertained for hours and allow mom and dad to take a quick, cooling run through, too.

-Catch a river breeze and shade at the DeWitt Clinton Park's playground.
+Catch a river breeze and shade at the DeWitt Clinton Park playground.
 Photo courtesy of NYC Parks

 DeWitt Clinton Park – Hell's Kitchen